→ Temporary paralysis in Quarter Horses

 |HYPP/HYPP||affected (homozygous).||The variant will be passed on to all of its offspring.
 All offspring will also be affected.

-– Carriers (N/hypp) and affected animals (hypp/hypp) should not be used for breeding.
+- Affected animals (HYPP/n or HYPP/HYPP) should not be used for breeding.

-Test Information: This test is based on a mutation in the SCN4A gene.
+Testinformation: This test detects the change in the SCN4A gene.

 Rudolph, J. A., Spier, S. J., Byrns, G., Rojas, C. V., Bernoco, D., & Hoffman, E. P. (1992).
 Periodic paralysis in quarter horses: a sodium channel mutation disseminated by selective breeding.
 Nature Genetics, 2(2), 144-147. doi: 10.1038/ng1092-144.

-Further information is available at the Online Mendelian Inheritance in Animals website.
+Further information is available at Online Mendelian Inheritance in Animals.